The Time Is Right For Business Owners to Consider Owner-Occupied Options

 We know it has been challenging for many business owners to adapt to the changing circumstances brought on by the pandemic, but the future looks brighter.
 All the more reason to make sure your business is prepared.

-Philip Potamitis is senior managing director, commercial banking, at Bank of Nevada.
+Philip Potamitis is Nevada Market Head at Bank of Nevada.
 Philip has more than 25 years of banking experience in various industries including hospitality, manufacturing, healthcare and gaming.

 * All offers of credit are subject to credit approval, satisfactory legal documentation and regulatory compliance.
 Borrowers are responsible for any appraisal and environmental fees plus customary closing costs, including title, escrow, documentation fees and may be responsible for any bank fees including bridge loan, construction loan, and packaging fees.